rust-lang/rust/text/0000-portability-lint.md

 techniques for solving SAT efficiently even on very large examples that arise in real-world usage.

-#### Known implications
+#### Axioms

 Another aspect of portability comparison is the relationship between things like `unix` and `linux`.
-In logical terms, we want to say that `linux` implies `unix`, for example.
+In logical terms, we want to assume that `linux` implies `unix`, for example.

 The primitive portabilities we'll be comparing are all *built in* (since we are not including Cargo features).
-We can thus build in implications between these built-in portabilities, which are fed to the SAT solver when comparing portabilities.
+The solver can thus build in a number of assumptions about these portabilities.
 The end result is that code like the following should pass the lint:

 ```rust
 #[cfg(unix)]